atomic-package/docs/docs/pages/toggle.md

 # Toggle

-<p class="uk-text-lead">Hide, switch or change the appearance of different contents through a toggle.</p>
+<p class="text docsLeadText">Hide, switch or change the appearance of different contents through a toggle.</p>

 ## Usage